Friendly, West Virginia

 Friendly is a town in Tyler County, West Virginia, United States.
 The population was 100 at the 2020 census.

 History

 The town was likely named for Friend Cochrane Williamson, an early settler.
 Friendly was incorporated in 1898.

 It is the setting of the novel Shiloh.

-The 1884 Heirloom tomato variety was said to be discovered by James Lyde Williamson growing in a pile of flood debris along the Ohio River near Friendly, after the Great Flood of 1884.
+The 1884 heirloom tomato variety was said to be discovered by James Lyde Williamson growing in a pile of flood debris along the Ohio River near Friendly, after the Great Flood of 1884.

 In 1903 the Parkersburg and Ohio Valley Electric Railway began to build a major electric interurban railway between Wheeling and Parkersburg.
-It only opened five miles (8 km) between Sistersville and Friendly, and operated until 1918.
+It only opened five miles (8 km) between Sistersville and Friendly, and it operated until 1918.
 Friendly was claimed to have been one of the smallest settlements in the US with a dedicated interurban service, since it only had 217 residents at the time.

 The Friendly City Building and Jail has been listed on the National Register of Historic Places.